MikaYeghi/MikaYeghi.github.io/_projects/VNV.md

 ## Publication

 This work has been published in [AIAA SciTech Forum and Exposition 2025](https://www.aiaa.org/SciTech).
+See the paper in the [publications page](../../publications).